All Learners Network's Evidence-Based Practices Alignment

 Explicit, systematic instruction involves teaching a specific concept or procedure in a highly structured and carefully sequenced manner.
 The key components of explicit, systematic instruction include clearly identifying the skills or concepts to be learned, connecting the new content to previous learning, providing opportunities for practice and planning instruction so that concepts build on one another.
 Explicit instruction emphasizes the use of scaffolding using models to deepen students' understanding of a mathematical concept by building connections between concrete, representational, and abstract models.
 A student with access to explicit systematic instruction has the opportunity to build robust connections between concrete, representational, abstract models within a concept while building conceptual understanding at all grade levels.

 Through this learning process, students first use models to make sense of problem solving.
 Whether through the physical manipulation of concrete objects or through pictorial representations or through numbers and equations, students make sense of important math concepts with strategies and models that help them understand the problem.
-Educators who support explicit, systematic instruction of the high leverage concepts at every level spend time facilitating with students connections between the diverse approaches including different models and ways of thinking.
+Educators who support explicit, systematic instruction of the High Leverage Concepts at every level spend time facilitating with students connections between the diverse approaches including different models and ways of thinking.

 All Learners Network uses the High Leverage Concepts (HLCs) as our focused concept for intervention and remediation.
-The ALN Lesson Structure promotes using systematic instruction during Main Lesson and teacher time during Math Menu to build on previous understanding and provide additional scaffolding related to the HLCs to engage in an inquiry-based learning opportunity on grade-level content.
+The All Learners Lesson Structure promotes using systematic instruction during Main Lesson and teacher time during Math Menu to build on previous understanding and provide additional scaffolding related to the HLCs to engage in an inquiry-based learning opportunity on grade-level content.
 When planning math instruction, teachers should consider the priority concepts from previous grade levels that support their current learning objectives and consider scaffolds that students may need in order to participate in grade-level learning.
 Using the ALN Approach, educators learn to clearly identify the learning goal and communicate it to students and use models and quality math tasks to support students in developing their understanding of priority math concepts.

 Visual Representations